alexnjh/epsilon/communication/README.md

 <dl>
   <dt>2.
-The library can be imported by adding the link in the import section of the code.</dt>
+Connecting to the queue service (The queue microservice should be running and accessible).</dt>
   <br>
-  <dd>To connect to the queue service (The queue microservice should be running and accessible).<dd>
   <dd><b>mqUser</b> is the username of the user that the microservice will be using to authenticate with the queue microservice.<dd>
   <dd><b>mqPass</b> is the password of the user that the microservice will be using to authenticate with the queue microservice.<dd>
   <dd><b>mqHost</b> is the hostname of the queue microservice.<dd>